Warchant - Q&A with FSU's graphics team: How 'Backyard Football' theme won Signing Day

 Kyle: We had to move about four different laptops and iPads out of the way to put that unplugged tower on top of his desk.
 It was all basically one prop to show the game.

 Q: So after all that work, are you guys looking forward to going back to just using pictures and videos again when in-person recruiting resumes?
-Or is there where things are heading now?
+Or is this where things are heading now?

 Klayton: One thing we really appreciated about this is that Coach Norvell trusted us to do this.
 Some head coaches, you might take this to their office and they might say, "I don't know what the hell that is," and not even consider it.
 But he really trusted us.
 And he came in the office around noon (on Wednesday), and he goes, "I see you guys getting a little play, getting some stuff going on Twitter."
 He was excited for us, and I'm just happy that he trusts us to do our jobs.